joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2018-07-19-the-lords-prayer-do-what-he-does.md

 Some of y'all act like prayer doesn't work.

+>James 1:5-8 (CSB) Now if any of you lacks wisdom, he should ask God—who gives to all generously and ungrudgingly—and it will be given to him.
+But let him ask in faith without doubting.
+For the doubter is like the surging sea, driven and tossed by the wind.
+That person should not expect to receive anything from the Lord, being double-minded and unstable in all his ways.

+That's called double-mindedness.
+Don't pray if you don't think God will answer.
+You pray because you know that God will answer.

 Let me give you a real life example.

-I knew of this little old lady.
+I know this little old lady.
 Lived to about 88 years old.
 Love the Lord her God.
 Was blessed with a husband, three boys and adopted a little girl.
 This little old lady prayed every day and every night that God would save her family.

 Husband lost his good sense and ran away with some other woman.
 This lady promptly drove to Phoenix in their family station wagon, picked his sorry butt up and brought him home.
 A few months later was diagnosed with prostate cancer and passed away after that diagnosis pretty quickly.